 The following rules are implemented:

-- Accept signed return path addresses when the sender is either empty, or the targeted recipient.
+- Accept signed return path addresses when the sender is either empty or the targeted recipient.
 Other senders are handled by normal checks.
-Signing return paths have been described in another post.
+Signing return paths has been described in another post;

 - Flags bogus notifications for handling in the Data ACL.
-This incoming callouts to work.
+This requires callouts to work;

-- Accept the message if is a notification.
+- Accept the message if is a notification; and

 - Greylist the message if the server looks bogus.
 (Server fails rDSN and HELO validations and is not whitelisted.
 This could be more aggressive and greylist if either validation fails.)
 Greylisting is implemented using the MySQL method described on a variety of sites.